 “Building a mass-market electric vehicle and colonizing Mars aren’t ambitious enough for Elon Musk.
 The billionaire entrepreneur now wants to merge computers with human brains to help people keep up with machines.“

 Neuralink is Musk’s project to build a brain-machine interface (BMI) that will link human brains directly to computers.
 BMIs have existed in research for decades.
 But even though human trials have started, two big problems still exist with current BMIs:

 - The bandwidth of the systems is low.
 We have billions of neurons but BMIs only record a few neurons at any given time.
 This makes using them for any high-fidelity system difficult.
 You could move a cursor across a screen with your brain, but you couldn’t play the violin with your mind.

 - The invasiveness of the interface is high.
 The implant requires neurosurgery and a constant, hardwired link into the brain.
-This means that it is restricted to people with a life-changing need, and currently to those for whom that life might not be long — as the hardwired link increases the chance of infection directly into the brain.
+This means that it is restricted to people with a live-saving need, as the hardwired link increases the chance of brain infection.